 - non-payment of maintenance dues, special assessments, liens, and fines;

-- misappropriation of association funds, selective enforcement, failure to maintain common area, breach of fiduciary duty, and class actions;
+- misappropriation of association funds, selective enforcement, failure to maintain common area, breach of fiduciary duty, elections and recalls, and class actions;

 - official records requests, inspections, and document review;